 For more complex designs, if you have questions about any of the steps or for any other help please call us on 01225 810 324 and we will be happy to help you.

 Excavate the pond to the correct shape and size.
 Any stones or roots must be removed and the base, sides and shelves compacted firmly.
 Ideally the sides should slope fairly steeply (3 in 1 drop) although in soft soils a more gradual slope will suffice.
 The sides should be no steeper than 45o to ensure a stable bank.
 If you want a vertical bank, this should be built up with blocks or bricks to stablise the bank.
 Ensure that the edges of the pond are level.

-Calculate the amount of liner and underlay required using our pond liner calculator.
+Calculate the amount of liner and underlay required using our measure and calculate your pond liner

 |3.||Place the folded liner in the middle of the base and carefully unfold it, moving it into place as you proceed.
 With PVC in particular, it is wise to choose a warm sunny day, as the liner will be more supple.|

 |4.||Stretch the liner slightly and hold the liner edges in place with large stones or other weights.
 It may be useful to get somebody else to help at this stage.
 The middle of the liner should sag onto the base.
 Overstretching the liner will reduce the strength of the material, and should be avoided.
 Make sure that the weights holding the edge of the liner cannot fall into the pond and damage the liner.|

 |5.||Start filling the liner with water.
 As the pond fills, and the liner stretches, gradually ease off the weights around the pond edge.
 Make use of the liners elasticity to even out as many creases as possible.|